iltempo/rulesio/README.md

 ###For Ruby on Rails

-You should create two incoming channels in WhenAUser, and configure their tokens in `config/whenauser.rb` (the available options are explained below).
+You should create two incoming channels (event streams) in WhenAUser, and configure their tokens in `config/whenauser.rb` (the available options are explained below).
 You may want to create additional channels to use in other environments, eg for staging.

-    token 'CHANNEL_TOKEN'          # default channel (for user-centric events)

-    middleware :errors do
-      token 'ERROR_CHANNEL_TOKEN'  # channel for error-centric events end
+    token 'CHANNEL_TOKEN'          # default channel (for user-centric events) middleware :pageviews          # automatically generate events for pageviews middleware :exceptions do      # automatically generate events for exceptions token 'ERROR_CHANNEL_TOKEN'  # separate channel for error-centric events end

 ###As general-purpose Rack middleware, without Rails